smarttdm/ebaas.github.io/_posts/2017-6-6-BatteryRULPrediction.markdown

 In a complex business environment, we are talking about the possibility of developing hundreds of models by users in different business units.
 It will become tremendous challenging and error-prone task without a tool.

-To simplify the process of developing models, I developed a tool, called ML Studio (Machine Learning Studio).
+To simplify the process of developing models, I developed the ML Studio (Machine Learning Studio).
 ML Studio is a visual tool that provides a productive modeling environment for deep learning.
 It allows users to focus on aspects of specifying and optimizing models without doing all the tedious jobs.
 Here are some of the features that ML Studio offers:

 * Create or open modeling process templates: a template contains steps of a modeling process, including data pre-processing, model definition, learning parameter setting, and data post-processing;
 * Create or modify a template by drag and drop components, and setting component’s parameters.
 Then save the template as a local file;